moby/buildkit/docs/rootless.md

 Requirements:
 - runc `a00bf0190895aa465a5fbed0268888e2c8ddfe85` (Oct 15, 2018) or later
-- Some distros such as Debian (excluding Ubuntu) and Arch Linux require `echo 1 > /proc/sys/kernel/unprivileged_userns_clone`
+- Some distros such as Debian (excluding Ubuntu) and Arch Linux require `sudo sh -c "echo 1 > /proc/sys/kernel/unprivileged_userns_clone"`.
+- RHEL/CentOS 7 requires `sudo sh -c "echo 28633 > /proc/sys/user/max_user_namespaces"`.
+You may also need `sudo grubby --args="namespace.unpriv_enable=1 user_namespace.enable=1" --update-kernel="$(grubby --default-kernel)"`.
 - `newuidmap` and `newgidmap` need to be installed on the host.
 These commands are provided by the `uidmap` package.
+For RHEL/CentOS 7, RPM is not officially provided but available at https://copr.fedorainfracloud.org/coprs/vbatts/shadow-utils-newxidmap/ .
 - `/etc/subuid` and `/etc/subgid` should contain >= 65536 sub-IDs. e.g. `penguin:231072:65536`.
 - To run in a Docker container with non-root `USER`, `docker run --privileged` is still required.
 See also Jessie's blog: https://blog.jessfraz.com/post/building-container-images-securely-on-kubernetes/